West Wittering

 West Wittering is a village and civil parish situated on the Manhood Peninsula in the Chichester district of West Sussex, England.
 It lies near the mouth of Chichester Harbour on the B2179 road 6.5 mi southwest of Chichester close to the border with Hampshire.
-The sandy beach has been described as having excellent water quality.
+The sandy beach was described as having excellent water quality in 2017.

 The population in 1872 was 616.
 The 2001 census records a population of 2,684.
 There is a primary school.

 Governance

+Wittering was recorded in the Domesday Book of 1086 as comprising four households and a value of one pound.
+It was principally ploughing land, ploughed by two teams.
+The tenant-in-chief was Earl Roger of Shrewsbury under the lordship of Ralph of Bignor, whereas prior to the Norman Conquest it was privately owned.

-An electoral ward in the same name exists.
+In modern times, an electoral ward in the same name exists.
 This ward includes some of Birdham and at the 2011 Census had a total population of 4,472.

 Natural history

 Part of the Site of Special Scientific Interest Bracklesham Bay runs in between the coastline in the parish.

 Chichester Harbour, a Site of Special Scientific Interest is partly within the parish.
 This is a wetland of international importance, a Special Protection Area for wild birds and a Special Area of Conservation.
 The harbour is of particular importance for wintering wildfowl and waders of which five species reach numbers which are internationally important.

 The beach is situated on the Chichester Harbour, which is a protected Area of Outstanding Natural Beauty.

 The beach is well-known for its windsurfing and kitesurfing conditions.

 The beach is managed by the National Trust, and has been designated as a Site of Special Scientific Interest due to its rare habitats and wildlife.